-- n) Battery, but the replacement must be capable of starting the machine pre and postrace. - o) Fasteners - p) Head gasket - q) Front suspension, springs, damping parts and fork top caps may be replaced or modified, but the external appearance of the forks must not be modified or changed - r) Air filters and air funnels (velocity stacks).
-Velocity stacks must be standard - s) Fuel tank filler cap assembly providing there is no modification required to fuel tank
+- i) OEM ECU may be reprogrammed - j) The Kawasaki Ninja 636 is permitted to raise the OEM RPM limit by no more than 300RPM when reprogramming. - Unless authorized and approved by MA, only the existing OEM sensors for the make and model are permitted - Unless authorized and approved by MA, the position and location of all sensors must remain as OEM - Fitment of any other additional sensors is prohibited - k) Spark plugs and high-tension leads - I) Instruments - m) Rear suspension damping units (Shock Absorber) and springs - n) Clutch plates and springs - o) Radiator expansion tank - p) Battery, but the replacement must be capable of starting the machine pre and postrace. - q) Fasteners - r) Head gasket - s) Front suspension, springs, damping parts and fork top caps may be replaced or modified, but the external appearance of the forks must not be modified or changed - t) Air filters and air funnels (velocity stacks).
+Velocity stacks must be standard - u) Fuel tank filler cap assembly providing there is no modification required to fuel tank

-4.26 Technical Regulations: Production (SSP300)
+4.25 Technical Regulations: Production (SSP300)

-The onus of proving that a competitor, and the competitor's machine and protective clothing/equipment, are eligible to compete, is on the person seeking to prove it.
+The onus of proving that a competitor, and the competitor's machine and protective clothing/equipment, are eligible to compete, is on the person seeking to prove it. a) Capacities and classes are specified in item 4.3 of these regulations.

-- a) Capacities and classes are specified in item 4.3 of these regulations. - b) Subject to the required and permitted alterations set out below, Production machines must: - Be fitted with either an Australian Design Rule (ADR) compliance plate, a Secure Vehicle Identification (SVI) sticker and / or are listed on the Register of Approved Vehicles (RAV) for the particular Machine. - ii) Be eligible for registration in all States and Territories in which they compete, - iii) Be of a make and model lawfully sold in Australia, - iv) Be as constructed by the manufacturer, - v) Be approved by MA - c) At least 200 production machines of that make and model must have been imported into Australia by the manufacturer or the Australian distributor representing the manufacturer.
+- b) Subject to the required and permitted alterations set out below, Production machines must: - Be fitted with either an Australian Design Rule (ADR) compliance plate, a Secure Vehicle Identification (SVI) sticker and / or are listed on the Register of Approved Vehicles (RAV) for the particular Machine. - ii) Be eligible for registration in all States and Territories in which they compete, - iii) Be of a make and model lawfully sold in Australia, - iv) Be as constructed by the manufacturer, - v) Be approved by MA - c) At least 200 production machines of that make and model must have been imported into Australia by the manufacturer or the Australian distributor representing the manufacturer.